pyenv/pyenv-virtualenv/README.md

 * `PYENV_VIRTUALENV_CACHE_PATH`, if set, specifies a directory to use for caching downloaded package files.
-* `PYENV_VIRTUALENV_SCRIPT_PATH`, if set, specified a directory to use for storing virtualenv scripts.
-* `VIRTUALENV_VERSION`, if set, forces pyenv-virtualenv to use desired version of virtualenv.
+* `VIRTUALENV_VERSION`, if set, forces pyenv-virtualenv to install desired version of virtualenv.
 If the version has not been installed, pyenv-virtualenv will try to download it.

 ## Version History

+#### 2013XXYY

+ * Removed bundled `virtualenv.py` script.
+Now pyenv-virtualenv installs `virtualenv` package into source version and then use it.

 #### 20130614

  * Add `pyenv virtualenvs` to list all virtualenv versions.
- * *EXPERIMENTAL* Add `--upgrade` option to re-create virtualenv with migrating packages
+ * *EXPERIMENTAL*: Add `--upgrade` option to re-create virtualenv with migrating packages

 #### 20130527